Computer design: Commodore PET 2001 (1977)

 Futuristic ancestors: a 1970 DEC VT05 console

 The ambitious plan to fit the monitor, electronic boards, mass-memory devices, and a keyboard into a single container, small enough to be easily placed on an office desk, caused some problems.

 For example, there wasn’t enough room for a real computer keyboard, and Commodore (which was also producing electronic calculators) replaced it with a small calculator-style rubber keyboard.
-Unfortunately, such chicklet keyboard was not appropriate to write long texts since it lacked a proper tactile feedback, therefore the user had to constantly check on the display if a letter had been actually typed or not (a more effective plastic keyboard was introduced later on).
+Unfortunately, such a chicklet keyboard was not appropriate to write long texts since it lacked proper tactile feedback, therefore the user had to constantly check on the display if a letter had been typed or not (a more effective plastic keyboard was introduced later on).

 An interesting feature of the PET case was that it was composed of two parts, hinged to one another, designed so that it could be quickly and intuitively opened like a car hood (it even included a prop rod).

 The open case of a PET 2001 clearly shows its two-piece design, with its opening mechanism inspired by that of a car hood